 The per capita income in Pepper Pike in 2010 was $86,786, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $347,144 for a family of four.

 Pepper Pike is a somewhat ethnically-diverse city.
 The people who call Pepper Pike home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pepper Pike residents report their race to be White, followed by Asian.
-Important ancestries of people in Pepper Pike include Irish, English, Russian, and Polish.
+Important ancestries of people in Pepper Pike include Irish, English, Polish, and Russian.

 The most common language spoken in Pepper Pike is English.
 Other important languages spoken here include Chinese and Korean.